hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 The platform acts as middleware between brands and marketplaces.

-Brands send product, inventory, price and image data to the platform.
-The platform transforms and enriches this data before distributing it to marketplaces.
+Brands send product, inventory, pricing and image data to the platform.
+The platform validates, transforms and enriches this data before distributing it to different marketplaces.

-On the other side, marketplaces send orders, returns and shipment updates back to the platform.
+Marketplaces also send data back, such as new orders, shipment updates and returns.

 I chose an event driven architecture because marketplace integrations are usually slow, unreliable and high volume.
-Kafka helps decouple the different parts of the system and makes scaling much easier.
+Kafka helps decouple different parts of the system and makes scaling easier.

 ---